davisengeler/big-data-virus-analysis/readme.md

 #### Converting output.txt to JSON for D3 visualization

 Use `/exportJSON.php` to prepare the content of `/output.txt` to be visualized via D3.
-The script is set up to organize to satisfy the structure for the open source [Zoomable Circle Packing](https://bl.ocks.org/mbostock/7607535) cluster visualization.
+The script is set up to organize the data in a way that satisfies the structure for the open source [Zoomable Circle Packing](https://bl.ocks.org/mbostock/7607535) cluster visualization.
+The details and examples can be found on the project's page.

+###### Why PHP?

+We used PHP in this case out of familiarity.
+Its sole purpose in this project is to convert the data into JSON as described above.
+The method and organization is [specific to the open source project we used](https://bl.ocks.org/mbostock/7607535) for visualization.
+The details may be found through the link. *There is no reason that you are required to use PHP to convert the data into JSON.* Using a different visualization package will likely require a different structure, so just use the language of your choice to make the organization / conversion.

+###### How do I run PHP?

+If you happen to be running Ubuntu, it's very easy to set up and run php scripts from the command line.
+Simply open a terminal window and type `sudo apt-get install apache2`.
+If you are using a different operating system, here are resources for [Windows](http://lmgtfy.com/?q=how+to+install+and+run+php+on+windows), [OS X](http://lmgtfy.com/?q=how+to+install+and+run+php+on+osx), and [more](http://lmgtfy.com/?q=how+to+install+and+run+php).

 ###### Example usage: `php exportJSON.php`